Cookies on the SIM Sherpa website

 at VOXI.co.uk

-Also they don’t offer rewards apps like O2’s Priority, Vodafone’s VeryMe or Three’s new Three+ app.
-Nor do they include any free trials or subscriptions to any apps or entertainment services.
+They don’t have a rewards app like O2’s Priority, Vodafone’s VeryMe or the Three+ app.
+And there’s no free trials or subscriptions to any entertainment services or other apps.

 Useful link: SMARTY vs VOXI guide